 - If in Your Control, Form Strong Remote Project Teams

-If you have opportunity to build your own remote project team, motivated, positive, and self-sufficient team members (and of course knowledgeable) are ideal in a remote environment.
-A self-sufficient and motivated team member will help offset the potential communication challenges a remote environment offers like time zones, meeting availability, or lack of face-to-face meetings.
-In addition, while creating your remote team, opportunity to work with the absolute most qualified candidates increases with the pool of employees from across the country or even globe, which becomes an even bigger advantage for managing a remote team.
+If you have the opportunity to build your own remote project team, seek motivated, positive, self-sufficient and of course, knowledgeable people.
+A self-sufficient and motivated team member will help offset the potential communication challenges a remote environment offers like time zone differences, meeting availability, or lack of face-to-face meetings.
+An opportunity to work with the most qualified candidates increases with the pool of employees from across the country or even globe.
+This is a big advantage of managing a remote team.

 Other Suggestions: Invest time in your project team.
-Get to know your team members by learning something about them, such as on LinkedIn.com.
-Also, speak with your team members for more complicated items rather than email.
+Get to know your team members.
+You can use LinkedIn to learn something about them.
+Also, it’s best to speak with your team members about more complicated items rather than using email.

 - Conduct Regularly Scheduled Meetings (as needed – daily, weekly, etc.)

 Communication is key, especially when distance of any length exists among your team.
 Project team members can easily get distracted and focus more on other tasks or projects when “out of sight, out of mind.”
-Detailed status reports containing issues, items for attention, etc. should continue to be sent before each meeting and used as an agenda for each meeting.
-This helps keep meetings at an appropriate length and I have never heard any one complain about a meeting being too short.
-Please be mindful of time zone differences (if needed) to accommodate as best as possible for the entire team; overlap as much as possible.
+Detailed status reports containing issues, items for attention, etc. should continue to be sent before each meeting and used as an agenda for the meeting.
+This helps keep meetings at an appropriate length.
+I have never heard anyone complain about a meeting being too short.
+Please be mindful of time zone differences (if needed) to accommodate the entire team as much as possible.

-Other Suggestions: Have a reputation of being reliable and dependable.
+Other Suggestions: Gain a reputation for being reliable and dependable.
 These characteristics become even more important when working in a remote environment.
-Respond to inquiries and issues in a timely manner, consistently.
+Respond to inquiries and issues in a timely manner.
 This behavior typically is replicated and benefits the entire project.

 - Set Expectations Throughout the Entire Project Lifecycle

-Similar to an exercise program, among many other things, consistency is crucial.
-In addition to regularly scheduled meetings (#1 above), project statuses and updates should be communicated enough so that the team is aware of exactly where the project is on the overall timeline, which tasks remain open, and the status of each task on a personal level for each team member.
+Similar to an exercise program, consistency is crucial.
+In addition to regularly scheduled meetings, project statuses and updates should be communicated frequently.
+The team must be aware of exactly where the project is on the overall timeline, which tasks remain open, and the status of each task for each team member.
 Consistent and appropriate communication should occur at both the individual and team level.

 Other Suggestions: Customize for individual expectations.
 Work with each member individually, as needed, to ensure expectations are clear.
 While some members may prefer and even excel in multi-tasking various responsibilities, other members may be more effective with a shorter list of tasks.